-"It would be important before all of you meet with Mr. O'Brien that you have this process well-described and documented.
-Process mapping, this might be the most useful approach."
+5 "It would be important before all of you meet with 6 Mr. O'Brien that you have this process well-described 7 and documented.
+Process mapping, this might be the 8 most useful approach."

-She touches on the triage issue:
+10 She touches on the triage issue:

-"While I appreciate there's a divergence in views about the process we have in place to manage referrals, he is being asked to comply with this as it is until it is collectively agreed that the system should be changed."
+12 "While I appreciate there's a divergence in views about 13 the process we have in place to manage referrals, he is 14 being asked to comply with this as it is until it is 15 collectively agreed that the system should be changed."

-Dr. O'Kane, at the end of a year in her post, doesn't, on the face of it, appear to understand the process for monitoring and the shortcomings of it, and the dynamics of it and the action points arising out of it.
-Her response, notwithstanding the evidence of deviation from it, is to sit down and have a process meeting before we can meet with Mr. O'Brien.
-Is that your understanding of what was happening here?

-A. Yeah.
-My understanding is that we have a clear understanding ourselves of what we are monitoring and how we are monitoring it before we sit down with Mr. O'Brien to run through what we are monitoring and how we are monitoring it.
+17 Dr. O'Kane, at the end of a year in her post, doesn't, 18 on the face of it, appear to understand the process for 19 monitoring and the shortcomings of it, and the dynamics of it and the action points arising out of it.
+20 Her 21 response, notwithstanding the evidence of deviation 22 from it, is to sit down and have a process meeting 23 before we can meet with Mr. O'Brien.
+Is that your 24 understanding of what was happening here?
+My understanding is that we have a clear 25 Α. Yeah. understanding ourselves of what we are monitoring and 26 27 how we are monitoring it before we sit down with Mr. O'Brien to run through what we are monitoring and 28 29 how we are monitoring it.

-- 1 79 Q. We have the action plan, which I think is tolerably 2 clear in what it expects.
+79 Q. We have the action plan, which I think is tolerably clear in what it expects.
 How did you respond to this?
-3 Was this a frustration that this was the route that was 4 being taken rather than going to the problem itself? - 5 A. I can't recall how I responded to that.
-I know we did 6 meet that group. - 7 The meeting took place on 24th January.
+Was this a frustration that this was the route that was being taken rather than going to the problem itself?
+A. I can't recall how I responded to that.
+I know we did meet that group.

+7 The meeting took place on 24th January.
 80 Yes.
-Q. 8 important to say, isn't it, given what we know now, 9 that where you have a clinician who is viewed by the Trust as a potential risk to patients, or at least his 10 11 practice or the shortcomings in his practice causes risks or may cause risks for patients, with every 12 13 passing day, not to be too melodramatic, there are 14 risks for patients not being addressed.
-Is it fair to 15 look at matters in that way? - 16 A. Yes. - 17 81 Because the SAIs that emerge from June 2020 and into Q. 18 the autumn, they all relate to patients in the main who 19 are being treated at this time.
-They are in the system 20 at this time.
-The shortcomings revealed through the SAI process could have been nipped in the bud, 21 22 corrected, if the information coming into the Medical 23 Director's office about shortcomings in other areas of 24 practice had been weighed, appreciated and the subject 25 of a more comprehensive examination.
+It's Q. important to say, isn't it, given what we know now, 8 9 that where you have a clinician who is viewed by the Trust as a potential risk to patients, or at least his 10 11 practice or the shortcomings in his practice causes 12 risks or may cause risks for patients, with every 13 passing day, not to be too melodramatic, there are risks for patients not being addressed.
+Is it fair to 14 look at matters in that way?
+15

+16 A. Yes.

+Because the SAIs that emerge from June 2020 and into 17 81 Q. 18 the autumn, they all relate to patients in the main who are being treated at this time.
+They are in the system 19 at this time.
+The shortcomings revealed through the 20 21 SAI process could have been nipped in the bud, corrected, if the information coming into the Medical 22 Director's office about shortcomings in other areas of 23 24 practice had been weighed, appreciated and the subject 25 of a more comprehensive examination.
 Is that, again, a fair analysis?
+26

-26 - A. I think that's a fair analysis.
+A. I think that's a fair analysis.
 I think it's also fair to say that, for other clinicians, if they had the same concerns raised informally directly with them, would